drBenway/pixi-vn-wiki/start/canvas-position.md

 # Position properties

 ( Most of the texts and images on this page were copied from Position Properties – [Pos and Anchor](https://feniksdev.com/renpy-position-properties-pos-and-anchor/) and [align, xycenter, and offset](https://feniksdev.com/renpy-position-properties-align-xycenter-and-offset/).
-Feniks in these two pages explained very well the properties of Ren'py positioning, common to many other canvases including Pixi’VN )
+Feniks in these two pages explained very well the properties of Ren'Py positioning, common to many other canvases including Pixi’VN )

 ---